Retention of the frigate Libertad in Ghana: Steps for recovery

-After the Ghanaian authorities' retention of the Libertad, the Argentinian government began steps to achieve the release of the ship and its subsequent return to the country.
+After the Ghanaian authorities' retention of the Libertad, the Argentine government began steps to achieve the release of the ship and its subsequent return to the country.
 On October 9, 2012, Argentina requested to the Commercial Court of Ghana for the immediate release of the frigate, arguing that warships were not subject to embargoes, invoking diplomatic immunity of the school ship according to the Vienna Convention.
 However, two days later, the court rejected Argentina's request, arguing there is not "sufficient grounds put forward by the plaintiff to dismiss the judgment of the court".

-At that time, the crew was composed of 192 non-commissioned officers, 69 Argentinian midshipmen, 15 Chileans, 8 Uruguayans, 26 staff officers, and 13 special guests who belonged to other armed forces of Argentina and other nations of South America.
+At that time, the crew was composed of 192 non-commissioned officers, 69 Argentine midshipmen, 15 Chileans, 8 Uruguayans, 26 staff officers, and 13 special guests who belonged to other armed forces of Argentina and other nations of South America.

-Faced with this rejection, the Argentinian Foreign Ministry issued a statement in which it affirmed its willingness to "exhaust the judicial instances of Ghana and the international courts in defense of its sovereignty, against the vulture funds and those who try to impose a global system where the peoples live subject to speculative capital".
+Faced with this rejection, the Argentine Foreign Ministry issued a statement in which it affirmed its willingness to "exhaust the judicial instances of Ghana and the international courts in defense of its sovereignty, against the vulture funds and those who try to impose a global system where the peoples live subject to speculative capital".

 During the efforts to achieve the release of the frigate Libertad, Minister of Foreign Affairs Héctor Timerman announced that Argentina will demand that Ghana be declared "internationally responsible" for the illegal embargo and that Ghana should be forced to "compensate Argentina for the damages caused and to redress the national symbols".
 Timerman pointed out that the process will run at the International Tribunal for the Law of the Sea (ITLOS), to deal with Ghana's international responsibility for the illegal embargo of the frigate.